geudde/attic-chest/pages/04.season-3/15.meeting-36/07.nomenclature/docs.md

 ##### 7

-My first is a vegetable to be [???] with both at Bed and Board, essential to Mariners, and a Servant of the Muses.
+My first is a vegetable to be meet with both at Bed and Board, essential to Mariners, and a Servant of the Muses.

 Add to this, the most wonderful compound of heterogenous Qualities that ever were conglomerated in one Substantive.